usnistgov/dioptra/docs/source/explanation/components/users-groups-explanation.rst

 Summary: What is a User?
 ------------------------

-A user is an account which provides access to other resources (entrypoints, plugins, jobs, experiments, etc.).
+A user is an account which provides access to Dioptra resources (entrypoints, plugins, jobs, experiments, etc.).
 Users of Dioptra must be logged in to be able to read and write to the various resources.
-Users are useful for segregating permissions and providing attribution for actions taken within dioptra.
+User accounts allow for permission assignment and attribution for actions taken within Dioptra.

 Currently, only password authentication is supported.